tushar2488/MetallicsOptimizationServices/README.md

   - Create Modals : 1.
 Chemical Elements 2.
 Commodity 3.
 Chemical Composition
   - Add New Chemical Elements & Get/List all Chemical Elements
   - Add new commodity & Get/List all with chemical composition
-  - Add new chemical composition & Get/List all chemical composition
+  - Add new chemical composition & Get/List all chemical composition.
+It will maintain unknown element and Total Percentage will not cross 100%.
+If unknown element not exist it will create it.
-  - Renmove chemical composition by (elemen_id,commodity_id)
+  - Renmove chemical composition by (elemen_id,commodity_id).
+It will maintain unknown element and Total Percentage will not cross 100%
   - Update commodity by id
   - Get Commodity by id